jayneelparekh/learn-to-steer/README.md

 ## Installation

-This repository is built on top of our [XL-VLMs](https://github.com/mshukor/xl-vlms) repository which contains code for our previous works on explainability and steering of multimodal LLMs.
+This repository is built on top of our parent [XL-VLMs](https://github.com/mshukor/xl-vlms) repository which contains code for our previous works on explainability and steering of multimodal LLMs.
 Feel free to refer to explore it if these works are also relevant for you.

 ### Environment

+Please refer to [docs/installation.md](docs/installation.md) for environment installation instructions (based on the parent repo)

 ### Datasets

+* The MMSafetyBench dataset can be downloaded at [this link](https://github.com/isXinLiu/MM-SafetyBench)
+* The POPE dataset can be downloaded at [this link](https://github.com/RUCAIBox/POPE)

+We encourage checking out [src/datasets/image_text_dataset.py](src/datasets/image_text_dataset.py) for details about the dataset classes.
+The prompt completions depending upon the input are also defined there.

 ### Models